m4rcocosta/LookABook/README.md

 # lookABookApp
-Project for Mobile Application and Cloud Compting course
+Project for Mobile Application and Cloud Computing course